KyMann/LaunchCodeSpringBoot/README.md

 The app you just wrote, in OAuth2 terms, is a Client Application and it uses the authorization code grant to obtain an access token from Facebook (the Authorization Server).
 It then uses the access token to ask Facebook for some personal details (only what you permitted it to do), including your login ID and your name.
 In this phase facebook is acting as a Resource Server, decoding the token that you send and checking it gives the app permission to access the user’s details.
 If that process is successful the app inserts the user details into the Spring Security context so that you are authenticated.

-part 2: actuator
-part 3: .
-Override property values without changing the jar file.
+part 3: Override property values without changing the jar file.
 From the project directory execute:
 $ ./mvnw package
 $ java -jar target/property-file-0.0.1-SNAPSHOT.jar